MassinissaAchour/All-In-One-Bot/README.md

 **Soundboard**
 - Make a command that adds a sound to the sound bank without having to go through changing the json file.

+**Moderation tools**
+Some moderation tools would be useful.
+Some of the functions could be :
+- **Black listed words** : The bot will automatically delete black listed words (like the n-word) and give a warning/mute/ban the author of the message.

+**Karaoke**
+- **Pair with the music functionality** : Join a voice channel and play the karaoke version of the song.